ulif/diceware/README.rst

                           Get randomness from this source.
 Possible values:
                           `realdice', `system'.
 Default: system
     -w NAME, --wordlist NAME
                           Use words from this wordlist.
-Possible values:
+Possible values: `en', `en_orig'.
-                          `en_8k', `en_orig'.
 Wordlists are stored in the folder displayed below.
-Default: en_8k
+Default: en
     --version             output version information and exit.